IBM/CRAIG/.docs/powervs-poc.md

 To set the public SSH key value for the Power VS VSIs, click on the red `Power VS` item on the left navigation bar, then click on the key icon.
 Click on the key icon, expand the SSH Keys section, fill in the public key value, and click the Save button.

 ### On-premises network CIDRS and Peer Address
-To set network CIDRs that are being used by the on-prem environment the VPN Gateway and a routing table must be updated.
+To set network CIDRs that are being used by the on-prem environment the VPN Gateway must be updated.

 To update the VPN Gateway, click on `VPC Deployments` on the left navigation bar.
 Scroll down and click on the gateway icon in the `vpn-zone-1` network.
 Expand the connection section and update the network CIDR in the `Additional Address Prefixes` and `Peer CIDRs` fields.
 Set VPN connection Peer Address, the address for the on-prem connection, in the `Peer Address` field.
 Click on both blue Save buttons when finished.

-To update the VPN Gateway, click on `VPC Deployments` on the left navigation bar then click on the `poweringress` routing table icon.
-Change the on-prem CIDR in the `Destination` field and click the blue Save button.

 #### On-premises network CIDR outside of 10.0.0.0/8
 If you are using an on-premises network CIDR outside of the `10.0.0.0/8` range in addition to the changes above you will need to add inbound and outbound rules to the `transit-vsi` and `transit-vpe` security groups.
 These security groups can be found by clicking on `VPC Deployments` on the left navigation bar and then clicking on each security group icon.